brandonvfx/mow/README.md

 	Goodbye, Bob.

 ## Mowfiles
 Mowfiles are where tasks are defined or loaded.
-The mowfile most have one of the following names: mowfile, Mowfile, mowfile.py, or Mowfile.py .
+The mowfile must have one of the following names:

+* mowfile
+* Mowfile
+* mowfile.py
+* Mowfile.py

+By default **mow** will search the current directory for the Mowfile but the -C/--directory option can be used to specify another location.

 ## Built-in tasks

 ####list:
 Lists out all the currently available tasks.

+Usage: `mow list [namespace]`

 	\> mow list

-	Internal Tasks:
+	Built-in Tasks:
 	---------------------------------------------------------------------------
 	help                     : Get help for a task. list                     : List all available tasks.

 	Loaded Tasks:
 	---------------------------------------------------------------------------
+	test                     : Mow test runner
 	---------------------------------------------------------------------------

 ####help:
 Prints out information about a task.

+Usage: `mow help TASK_NAME`

 	\> mow help list
 	Built-in Task